SeunMatt/cassandra2sql/README.md

 - Apache Maven 3+
 - JRE 8+

-Execute `mvn clean package` and the binary file will be available in `target/cassandra2sql-1.0.jar`
+Execute `mvn clean package` and the binary file will be available in `target/cassandra2sql-1.0.jar`.

+To skip tests execute `mvn clean package -DskipTests=true`

 LICENSE